storytellersoftware/java-httpserver/readme.md

 A very basic demo showing off most of the features of `httpserver` can be found in the `demo` package.

-If you're looking for an HTTPHandler that does interesting things, check out the `tests.HandlerTest`.
+If you're looking for an HttpHandler that does interesting things, check out the `tests.HandlerTest`.